Leading the Clean Energy Transition

 We also transport ethane, a low-carbon gas predominantly used to produce ethylene.
 Ethylene is used in the production of essential goods that society relies on, including construction materials, household appliances, healthcare products, packaging and renewable energy components.
 By using ethane instead of feedstock derived from crude oil, the carbon footprint of ethylene production is reduced.

-What's new in sustainability: Insights from our 2023 report
+What's new in sustainability: Highlights from our 2024 report

-Purus is proud to present our inaugural Sustainability Report, which underscores our commitment to environmental stewardship, social responsibility, and ethical governance.
+Purus is proud to present an executive summary of our 2024 Sustainability Report, which underscores our continued commitment to environmental stewardship, social responsibility, and ethical governance.

 Low-carbon vessels and an ambition for part of our fleet to be capable of net zero carbon operations from 2030

-- Net zero carbon operational capability targeted across parts of our wind, gas and technology fleet by 2030 in terms of fuel source emissions
+- Net zero carbon operational capability targeted across parts of our gas and offshore energy fleet by 2030 in terms of fuel source emissions, through a tailored mix of energy-saving devices, voyage optimisation tools, enhanced operational efficiency measures, alternative fuels, and integration of hybrid propulsion systems

 - Phased approach due to evolving landscape of technology commercialisation